arcjet/arcjet-js/examples/express-sensitive-info/README.md

 # Arcjet Sensitive Info Detection with Express for Node.js

-This example shows how to use Arcjet with a Node.js [Express](https://expressjs.com/) server.
+This example shows how to use Arcjet to perform Sensitive Information detection with a Node.js [Express](https://expressjs.com/) server.

 ## How to use